 Add an account

-- In the ACCOUNT column, select Create new account from the dropdown menu.
+- In the ACCOUNT column, select + Create Account from the menu.

 - Click Web site or Mobile app.

 - Enter an Account Name.

 Use a specific and descriptive name, so you can easily tell what this account is for when you see the name in the Account list.

 - Accept the default to add the account to your current organization.
 Clear the check box to create the account outside the organization.